 Greenpeace - Greenpeace defend the natural world and promote peace by investigating, exposing and confronting environmental abuse, and championing environmentally responsible solutions.

-ETHICAL CONSUMER - keep informed and abreast of which businesses conduct themselves in a sustainable, ethical, humane and animal friendly fashion.
+ETHICAL CONSUMER - keep informed and abreast of which businesses, corporations and political groups conduct themselves in a sustainable, ethical, humane and animal friendly fashion.
 Customizable search and user defined criteria for assessing who is who and what is what.
 The go-to reference for ethical trade and business -you may be surprised at which popular companies and products don't look so good under close scrutiny!
 No prizes for guessing who/which should be avoided at all costs. . .

-Organic and ethically led supermarket for vegetarian and vegan produce, with artisan bakery.
-We love Infinity!
+INFINITY Organic and ethically led supermarket for vegetarian and vegan produce, with artisan bakery.

 Ms CUPCAKE - Ms. Cupcake aims to bring ‘free from’ cake to the masses.
-They do this through baking incredible cakes, raising the profile of a vegan diet, and educating clients and local community on how they can create ‘free from’ cakes for themselves.
-They also have a bakery in Brixton is no longer there, but she is still an inspiring activist in the vegan foodie world.
+She does this through baking incredible cakes, raising the profile of a vegan diet, and educating clients and local community on how they can create ‘free from’ cakes for themselves.
+Sadly, her pioneering bakery in Brixton is no longer there, but she is still an inspiring activist in the vegan foodie world.

-PETA - The People for the Ethical Treatment of Animals Foundation is a UK-based charity dedicated to establishing and protecting the rights of all animals.
+PETA - The People for the Ethical Treatment of Animals Foundation is dedicated to establishing and protecting the rights of all animals.
 They're a charitable organisation that works to educate the public about the horrors of cruelty to animals.
 Often contraversial, always on point!
 Much maligned and attacked - which tells us they are hitting the right spots!

 VEGAN LARDER if you haven't come across vegan larder yet - you must have been off-planet.
 Their boxes are truly inspiring and are totally vegan, palm oil free, and includes gluten free option.
 They focus on smaller independent businesses, always 100% delicious, check them out!
 Particularly when looking for that super cool foodie Christmas prez!

 Vegetarian Society - (OK, not vegan, but for many a step in the right direction, the first rung on the ladder, perhaps . .) the Vegetarian Society exists to influence, inspire and support people to embrace and maintain a vegetarian lifestyle.
 Established in 1847, they're the oldest vegetarian organisation in the world.